-- When there is a possible gas leak within any building on campus, it should be reported immediately to Campus Safety at 714.992.7892 and then to Campus Operations at 714.449.7456. - Personnel specifically trained in gas shut-off procedures will respond immediately. - Do not light matches or turn on lights.
-Evacuate the building immediately. - Campus Operations personnel will recommend response procedures once they have confirmed the leak.
-Building occupants should evacuate if recommended by Campus Operations or Campus Safety.
+- If a gas leak occurs in any building on campus, it should be reported immediately to 911 or Campus Safety and Security at 714.992.7892 and then to Campus Operations at 714.449.7456. - Personnel specifically trained in gas shut-off procedures will respond immediately. - Do not light matches or turn on lights.
+Evacuate the building immediately. - Campus Operations personnel will recommend response procedures after confirming the leak.
+Building occupants should evacuate if recommended by Campus Operations or Campus Safety and Security.
 Windows should be opened to allow ventilation.